Photon 2 Datasheet

 Pin Name Description Interface MCU

 D10 / WKP D10 GPIO.
 Serial3 CTS, WKP.
 Was D8/WKP on Gen 3.
-Only this pin can wake from HIBERNATE sleep mode.
-PA[15]
+Pin can wake from HIBERNATE sleep PA[15]

 S4 / D19 S4 GPIO, Was A4 on Gen 3.
 No internal pull up or pull down in HIBERNATE sleep mode.
 PA[0]